Click a thumbnail to see its larger version and description.

 A variant 1111 is possible too.
 Solvingwise it is equivalent to 2222 which equals Jings Pyraminx.

 A variant 0000 was sold separately under the name "Crazy Tetrahedron Standard".

 A variant 0012 is not part of the series.

 The remaining eight variants make up this series.

-All eight variants come with an identical color scheme out of solidly colored plastic pieces (without stickers) and an uniform package.
+All eight variants come with an identical colour scheme out of solidly coloured plastic pieces (without stickers) and an uniform package.
 The eight variants can be distinguished from the outside by the symbol (and name) on the white center piece.

 Neptune is the variant 0022.
 It has two circles of which none are connected to the surrounding layer.

 Thank you to the following people for their assistance in helping collect the information on this page: Andreas Nortmann.

 This puzzle can be found in collections of these members:

 Found a mistake or something missing?
 Edit it yourself